Navigating the Nexus of AI & Geopolitics

 Defining Criteria:

-- Proactive integration of AI as a core business driver.
+- Proactive integration of AI as a core business model.

 - High R&D spend relative to sector peers.